pam-/wdi-slips/README.md

-#WDI - Stack Overflo
+#WDI - Stacked Issues

+##Overview:
 - This application is intended for classes and/or study groups.
 It showcases study topics and their learning objectives.
+Students can use this app to ask each other questions and review lessons.

+##User stories:
 - As a user, I can:
   - Sign in / Sign out
   - Post a question